Best Of20 min read

 Try Copy.ai

-For a small business owner who's also managing sales, this broader scope is actually useful.
-You're not writing product descriptions in isolation — you're writing them as part of a funnel.
-Copy.ai's workflow builder lets you chain these tasks together, which saves more time than you'd expect once you get the hang of it.
+For small business owners who handle sales and marketing, that broader scope actually makes sense.
+You're not just producing copy; you're building funnels.
+Copy.ai's workflow builder lets you chain these tasks, which saves more time than you'd think once you get comfortable with it.

 Key Features:

-• Workflow builder for chained marketing tasks
+• Workflow builder for connecting marketing tasks

 • 90+ copywriting templates